Sodium/glucose cotransporter 1: Function

 Glucose transporters are integral membrane proteins that mediate the transport of glucose and structurally related substances across cellular membranes.
 Two families of glucose transporter have been identified: the facilitated diffusion glucose transporter family (GLUT family), also known as uniporters, and the sodium-dependent glucose transporter family (SGLT family), also known as cotransporters or symporters.
 The SLC5A1 gene encodes the sodium glucose cotransporter protein that is involved in the facilitated transport of glucose and galactose into eukaryotic and prokaryotic cells.
 The role of the sodium-glucose cotransporter 1 is to absorb D-glucose and D-galactose from the brush-border membrane of the small intestines, while also exchanging sodium ions and glucose from the tubule of the nephron.
 The SGLT1 protein is able to uptake glucose through cellular membranes through coupling the energy generated from cotransporting 2 sodium ions with glucose through a symport mechanism.
 This protein does not use ATP as energy source.

 Transport mechanism

 The sodium glucose cotransporter is original arranged with an outward-facing conformation with open receptors in preparation for 2 sodium ions and glucose to simultaneously bind.
 Once bound, the protein receptor will change conformation to an occluded conformation, which prevents the dissociation of the sodium ions and glucose.
-The protein will then change conformations once more to an inward-facing conformation in which allows sodium and glucose will to dissociate.
+The protein will then change conformations once more to an inward-facing conformation in which allows sodium and glucose to dissociate.
 The protein then returns to the outward-facing conformation state, ready to bind more sodium ions and glucose.